Country selection

 - Application form (to be completed by the applicant)

+According to MLI-17, there are no guidelines on the format of the clinical trial application or proposed protocol amendments.
 There is no specified language requirement for all the documents to be submitted to the DPM.
 However, per DPM-ClinTrialDocs, the investigator’s brochure must be provided in French.
-MLI-1, by comparison, only indicates that the protocol must be written in French.
-DecreeNo2017-0245 also states that the protocol must be written in French.
+Additionally, MLI-1 and DecreeNo2017-0245 indicate that the protocol must be written in French.

 Ethics Review Submission